AI-multimodal/Lightshow/paper.md

 philosophy is built around two principal objects: the `Database` class and the `_BaseParameters` class.
-At a high-level, the `Database` class interfaces primarily with Pymatgen and the Materials Project [@Jain2013], allowing the user to easily utilize Pymatgen and pull large number of materials structures quickly.
+At a high-level, the `Database` class interfaces primarily with Pymatgen and the Materials Project [@Jain2013], allowing the user to easily utilize Pymatgen and pull a large number of materials structures quickly.
 Functionality is also available for instantiating a `Database` via loading, e.g., `POSCAR`-style structure files from local storate.
 Once a database has been created, code-specific simulation parameters